Free people of color: Rights

 Regardless of their ethnicity, in Saint-Domingue freedmen had been able to own land.
 Some acquired plantations and owned large numbers of slaves themselves.
 The slaves were generally not friendly with the freedmen, who sometimes portrayed themselves to whites as bulwarks against a slave uprising.
 As property owners, freedmen tended to support distinct lines set between their own class and that of slaves.
 Also often working as artisans, shopkeepers or landowners, the gens de couleur frequently became quite prosperous, and many prided themselves on their European culture and descent.
 They were often well-educated in the French language, and they tended to scorn the Haitian Creole language used by slaves.
-Most gens de couleur were reared as Roman Catholic, also part of French culture, and many denounced the Vodoun religion brought with slaves from Africa.
+Most gens de couleur libres were reared as Roman Catholic, also part of French culture, and many denounced the Vodoun religion brought with slaves from Africa.

 Under the ancien régime, despite the provisions of equality nominally established in the Code Noir, the gens de couleur were limited in their freedoms.
 They did not possess the same rights as Frenchmen, specifically the right to vote.
 Most supported slavery on the island, at least up to the time of the French Revolution.
 But they sought equal rights for free people of color, which became an early central issue of the unfolding Haitian Revolution.

 The primary adversary of the gens de couleur before and into the Haitian Revolution were the working-class white people such as farmers and tradesmen of the colony, known as the petits blancs ("small whites").
 Because of the freedmen's relative economic success in the region, sometimes related to blood ties to influential whites people, the petits blancs farmers often resented their social standing and worked to keep them shut out of government.
 Beyond financial incentives, the free coloreds caused the working-class whites further problems in finding women to start a family.
 The successful mulattos often won the hands of the small number of eligible women on the island.
 With growing resentment, the working-class whites monopolized assembly participation and caused the free people of color to look to France for legislative assistance.

 French citizenship

 The free people of color won a major political battle on May 15, 1791, when the Constituent Assembly in France voted to give full French citizenship to them, on the condition of having two free parents.
 The decree was revoked on September 24, 1791, and replaced by a new, more generous decree on April 4, 1792, that gave full French citizenship to all free people, regardless of the color of their skin and the statuses of their parents.
+This was followed by a proclamation on February 4, 1794, which abolished slavery in French colonies, granting citizenship rights to all, regardless of color.